xiaochuany/mojo-gpu-puzzles/book/src/puzzle_03/puzzle_03.md

 # Puzzle 3: Guards

 ## Overview
-Implement a kernel that adds 10 to each position of vector a and stores it in vector out.
+Implement a kernel that adds 10 to each position of vector `a` and stores it in vector `out`.

 **Note**: _You have more threads than positions.
 This means you need to protect against out-of-bounds memory access._